DecentralizedPrimates/DecentralizedTracker/README.md

 - decentralized content tagging by clients;
 - filtering content by each client's tag preferences;
 - searching content by tags;
+- ability to search among different types of content (for example, video, text, audio);
 - hiding from the client content with his "taboo" tags.

 ## Getting started